citrez/Everything-I-Know/hugo.md

 ### Notes

-As is often the case often the best place to learn a resource is the offical documentation
+As is often the case often the best place to learn a resource is the offical documentation.

 ### Links